 Procedures will be developed to identify Represented Check Entries paid after identification of electronic check entries upon which a “Stop Payment” has been placed.

 Written Statements of Unauthorized Debit (WSUD).
 The Credit Union will require a signed written statement from the member prior to returning an entry that the member claims is unauthorized or for which the authorization has been revoked or for an improper electronic check entry.
-The Credit Union will make the WSUD available to the ODFI within 10 business days of written request.
+A WSUD will be permitted to be signed and dated on or after the date on which the entry is presented, even if the debit has not yet been posted to the account, in order to improve the process when debits are claimed to be unauthorized.
+When returning a debit to the ODFI as unauthorized in the extended return timeframe, the Credit Union (as RDFI) must do so by the opening of the sixth Banking Day following the completion of its review of the member’s signed WSUD, but in no case later than the sixtieth calendar day following the Settlement Date of the original entry.
 The Credit Union will retain the written statement for a six-year period following the return.
 In the case of unauthorized debit entries, the Credit Union will provide [[2611-6]] to the member, if the member has notified the Credit Union in accordance with procedures disclosed in the “Error Resolution Notice.”

 Government Benefit Payments.
 The Credit Union [[2611-7]] initiates “Automated Enrollment” (ENR) Entries to transmit information to enroll government benefit recipients for Direct Deposit for participating government agencies.
 The Credit Union will maintain SF1199-A enrollment forms for at least [[2611-8]] after receipt of the first successful Direct Deposit of a receiver's government benefit payment.
 The Credit Union will establish procedures for the review of the initial benefit payments received by beneficiaries or representative payees prior to destruction of SF1199-A forms.
 In the event that the Credit Union decides to close an account that receives government benefit payments, the Credit Union will notify the account owner of its intent at least thirty (30) days in advance.
 The Credit Union will not give advance notice if the Credit Union suspects fraudulent activity on the account.
 The Credit Union will document its suspicions.
 If the Credit Union has knowledge of the death of a federal government payment recipient or the incapacity of a representative payee, the Credit Union will investigate the matter to limit the Credit Union’s liability.

 RETURN OF ACH ENTRIES.
 The Credit Union will return ACH entries so that they will be available to the ODFI no later than the beginning of business on the second banking day following the Settlement Date of the original entry, with the exception of return entries processed the same day, or consumer entries returned revoked or unauthorized.
 The Credit Union may return eligible entries for same day processing regardless of whether the forward transaction is a same day transaction.
 Those returns must be received prior to 4:45 pm ET to be eligible for same day settlement.
+The Credit Union will utilize return code R17 to return an entry that it believes to be fraudulent, using the word “QUESTIONABLE” in the return addenda record of the return entry.

 ORIGINATION OF ACH ENTRIES.
 As an ODFI, the Credit Union may offer the following ACH service products to its customers: [[2611-9]].
 In addition, the Credit Union may accept ACH files from the following input resources: [[2611-9.1]]